 - Traffic reporting

 - Firefighting and police work

 - Military operations

 - Transportation to and from watercraft

-The Federal Aviation Administration reported the following number of helicopter crashes and fatalities in the US during the past three years:
+The Federal Aviation Administration reported the following number of helicopter crashes and fatalities in the US during a recent three year period:

 - 2016 total accidents: 106

 - 2016 fatal accidents: 17

 - 2015 fatal accidents: 17